 This has the basic components of an audit report: date (which is usually the last day of when an audit is held) and the addressee (which is stockholders or board of directors of the audited company).

 This part is where it is stated that an audit is carried out in the company stated above.
 It is also stated here the financial records that were used in the audit that is conducted.
-This is also where it is stated that it is a company’s responsibility to ensure that their financial statements are correct and fair in accordance with the internationally accepted accounting standards.
+This is also where it is stated that it is a company’s responsibility to ensure that its financial statements are correct and fair in accordance with the internationally accepted accounting standards.

 This segment discusses the findings of an auditor.
 An auditor writes here the matters that are important in their view for the management of a company to know.
 This is merely the summary of what has been found by an auditor, not their opinion about their findings.
 This is simply comprised of what they have assessed in their timeframe in auditing.